 All submissions must be uploaded as a Microsoft Word document.
 We recommend that submissions follow the Australian Guide to Legal Citation, Third Edition (‘AGLC’) as supplemented by the UNSW Law Journal Additions to the AGLC.
 Although compliance with the AGLC is not a consideration in selecting articles for publication, authors will be required to ensure their submission conforms to these rules if it is accepted for publication.

 The word range for articles submitted to the Journal is 7000 to 13 000 words in length (excluding footnotes), though this is subject to the Editor’s discretion.
-Submissions to the Forum should be under 5000 words.
 Works submitted for consideration must be original contributions that have not been published previously, and are not under consideration for publication elsewhere.
 Articles included on online repositories such as SSRN and institutional archives should be taken down prior to submission, to preserve anonymity for the peer review process.

 General and Thematic Issues